 We now present results of simulations designed to study the effects of figure rotation on a Sgr-like stream evolved for 4~Gyrs in each of the four models described in Section~\ref{sec:method}.
 For completeness we discuss rotation about each of the three principal axes of the Galaxy.

 The primary effects of rotation about the $z$ or $x$ axes arise from the Coriolis force in the $y$ direction (see Table~1) which causes the warping of the northern most and southern most tips of the stream, as previously shown in Figure~\ref{fig:stream_forces} (top row middle and right panels).
 Similar effects are seen in all the models.
 Figure~\ref{fig:YZ_OT_F19_z} shows $yz$-projections of Sgr-like streams evolved in the \OT\ model (top row), the \Fm\ model (middle row) and the \LM\ model (bottom row).
-The middle column shows the stream in a static halo for each model while the left and right columns show streams in halos with pattern speeds as indicated by ${\mathbf\Omega_p}$.
-Small dots show simulated stream stars in the leading (green) and trailing (mauve) arms of the simulated stream.
-For reference the median positions of RRLyrae stars of the Sgr stream from PanSTARRS \citep{hernitschek_etal_17} are shown for both the leading arm (dark green squares) and trailing arms (magenta circles).
+The middle column shows the stream in a static halo for each model while the left and right columns show streams in halos with pattern speeds as indicated by ${\mathbf\Omega_p}$. {Small dots show simulated stream stars in the leading and trailing arms of the simulated stream with colors as indicated in the legend in the ``Static'' panels.
+The median location of the leading arm of the simulated stream is shown by the black dashed curve in each panel.
+As can be seen from the median stream positions, clockwise rotation of the halo (left column) in all 3 models pushes the southern end of the stream to positive $y$ values while anti-clockwise rotation (right column) does the opposite.} For reference the median positions of RRLyrae stars of the Sgr stream from PanSTARRS \citep{hernitschek_etal_17} are shown for both the leading arm (large squares) and trailing arms (large circles).
 In all three models the stream in the static halo is slightly tilted relative to the $z$-axis.
-Although the effects of rotation are subtle it is clear that clockwise rotation about $z$ (left column) in all three halos causes simulated stars in the leading (green) arm at negative $z$ values to be shifted towards positive $y$ values while anti clock-wise rotation (right column) causes the same stars to be pushed towards negative $y$ values.
+Although the effects of rotation are subtle it is clear that clockwise rotation about $z$ (left column) in all three halos causes simulated stars in the leading arm at negative $z$ values to be shifted towards positive $y$ values while anti-clockwise rotation (right column) causes the same stars to be pushed towards negative $y$ values.
 The warping in the plane of the leading arm is a result of the $y$-component of the Coriolis force being greatest at the point where the $v_x$ is largest.
 As expected from Table 1 (first column) the direction of the warping is reversed when the sense of rotation is reversed.